-It’s Not About the Food Make the holiday about more than just food.
+Make the holiday about more than just food.
 Start a tradition of playing cards or board games, talking a long fall walk, watching family movies or looking at old family photos.
 My family has a tradition of going around the table and having each person share one thing that he/she is grateful for.

 It's a simple way to get in touch with what's inside each person's heart and reminds us to give thanks for all the good in our lives.